jacklj/etude-server/README.md

 # singprocess
-Software to structure and track singing activities:
+Software to structure and track singing activities.

+## singprocess-server
+Node, express.

+`yarn start`

+## what will singprocess be able to do?

 #### Lessons
    - plan for lessons